AssafBardugo/small_projects/README.md

-This is an STL-style AVL tree.
+This is an STL-style Avl tree.

 The project is not completed yet.